ebcfr/retro/README.md

 A numerical matrix environment with low resource requirements

-The project start from the 1993 program Euler version 3.04 that run, at the time, on an Atari ST (I used it along long time ago!), but supported an X11 interface.
+The project started from the 1993 program Euler version 3.04 that run, at the time, on an Atari ST (I used it a long long time ago!), but supported an X11 interface.

 Dr Grothmann has developped Euler until now and made it become